abhi3700/evm-playground/libs/foundry/forge.md

 contract TestOz is Ownable {}
 ```

-And then create a `remappings.txt` file & add this line:
+In order to achieve this, create a `remappings.txt` file & add this line:

 ```txt
 @openzeppelin/=node_modules/@openzeppelin/